Close

 Deferred Disposition

-In about a dozen states, first offenders (as defined in your state) may have the option of entering into some sort of “deferred” disposition or some form of withholding judgment of guilt for the DUI-DWI offense.
+In about a dozen states, first offenders (e.g. Georgia DUI laws first offense) may have the option of entering into some sort of “deferred” disposition or some form of withholding judgment of guilt for the DUI-DWI offense.
 Any such disposition only controls your STATE criminal history since the gatekeepers for your federal criminal history are unconcerned with such deferred adjudications for its record-keeping purposes.

 Driving under the influence is a serious criminal offense, and a single DUI conviction can have permanent ramifications.
 Although you may think your best option is to simply plead guilty and accept whatever penalties the court imposes—which could include a license suspension and jail time—you should be aware of the potential long-term consequences of doing so.